 |G3||Republic of North Macedonia, Bulgaria, Croatia, Estonia, Hungary, Latvia, Lithuania, Poland, Czech Republic, Romania, Slovakia, Slovenia, Turkey, Serbia||170 € - 270 €||320 € - 420 €|

-For teachers and staff, please consult DIP (the International Development and Partnerships service).
+For teachers and staff, please consult the International hub.

 Recognition of credits

 In the case of mobility for studies, the student must obtain 30 ECTS credits to validate the semester and 60 ECTS credits to validate the year.

 In the case of mobility for an internship, the student must obtain 6 ECTS credits for the second year internship and 30 ECTS credits for the Final Year Project (PFE) if the report is submitted on time and the viva voce is a success.

 Mobility for people with disabilities